 Jonathan Haidt’s work in the area of moral foundations theory adds to our understanding of the multiple dimensions of ways that moral values can come into conflict, often outside of our conscious awareness.
 According to Haidt, as illustrated in Figure (1) Haidt defines six foundations or pillars of moral values: care, fairness, loyalty, authority, sanctity and liberty (Haidt, 2012).
 He also differentiates between moral values that pertain to individual vs. collective well-being, using a variety of examples from the natural world to illustrate how these concepts work.
 When one considers the types of qualities and principles that are inculcated in military service members through training and experience, one can readily see that military culture has a more collectivist orientation than that shared by the broader American society.
 This manifests in specific standards of conduct, such as never leaving a comrade behind on the battlefield, more general ideologies such as service over self, and the upholding of duty, honor, courage, and loyalty as universal values (Buechner, 2014).
 These values touch on each of the six foundational moral pillars – either overtly or tacitly .
 On the other hand, contemporary American society (which includes both liberal and conservative viewpoints) tends to intersect in only the first two of the moral pillars, care (vs. harm) and fairness (vs. cheating) and is more geared towards individual rights as opposed to collective well-being (Haidt, 2012).
 While military veterans have come to value loyalty, respect authority, gravitate towards purity and see themselves as defenders of liberty, upon leaving the service they do not see evidence of similar values in play in social/institutional settings or reflected in media narratives (Buechner, Van Middendorp, & Spann, 2018).
 For this reason, separation from the military can be unsettling to many veterans in and of itself.
 Adding in a perceived moral failure or betrayal encountered during service (which are nearly unavoidable when facing combat realities of self-preservation vs. regard for others) (Molendijk, 2018) only compounds the sense of isolation and thwarts sense of belongingness.
+Moral foundations theory also presents some challenges for working with episodes of moral injury, in the sense that the pillars may not always nearly define commensurate values (Jensen, et. al, 2020).
+For example, the moral value of “caring” about a veteran’s mental health might be taken as “pity,” which is something that most veterans do not want (Buechner, 2014).
+Also, veterans’ stories, symbols and values are often tightly held resources pertaining to their identity, and therefore difficult to change – especially when the dominant metaphors (of warfare and competition) suggests they should be defended.
+Adding the dynamics of CMM as a “practical theory” (Barge, 2014) helps to mediate the use of moral foundations theory, providing conceptual models that may make it easier for veterans to put these resources “at risk” (Parrish Sprowl, 2014, p.
+297) and to experiment with them without fear of being considered incompetent or weak until a deeper perspective transformation can take place.

 Identity, Marginalization, and Co-Creation